davewarfel/Core-Functionality/readme.txt

 = Where do I put CSS files, javascript & images? =

 There are separate folders for each of these assets in the `assets` folder.
+All assets related to functions in this plugin should be included in this folder.

 == Changelog ==